diyscif/diyscif/scif-thesis.md

 switches (HSS) (UL 634 level 1 or 2).
 Motion sensors trigger alarms on detecting movements in their view-field.
 HSS are split in two components, one mounted on the moving component and the other on its adjacent rigid part.
-They trigger alarms when they lose internal contact between their two halfs, for example when a door is opened.
+They trigger alarms when they lose internal contact between their two halves, for example when a door is opened.
 SCIF perimeter doors should be protected by both an HSS and a motion sensor.
 Failed sensors should cause continuous alarm until repaired. [@ics-705-ts, pp. 54-55] Seismic detectors, sensors that trigger on